 He quipped “Don’t worry.
 We are used to David Beckham doing that.
 Do what Beckham would have done – carry on as if nothing happened.”

 With no bullets, I decided to leave the other policemen behind and advance into the rioting crowd.
 Outside an Apple store, I caught a teenager running away with a Macbook Air under his armpit.

 “Rioting?
 Should I tell your parents that you stole from Steve Job’s Apple store?”

 The teenager was really sacred.
 But I let him go after he volunteered to become the iWitness to Apple store thefts.

-With nothing going our way….the policemen and I withdrew from the riot scene.
+With nothing going our way, we withdrew from the riot scene.

 Not all is lost in England, though.
-Due all the shattering of glasses during the riots there is at least one beneficiary – the AutoGlass company.
-Their sales has increased & stock prices have gone up thro’ the sky.
+Due all the shattering of glasses during the riots, arson and looting there is at least one beneficiary – the AutoGlass company.
+Their sales has increased & stock prices have gone up through the sky.